Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gradually, his half-brother rose to become the leader of the tribe, much to his displeasure.
 His feelings of discontent culminated in him personally shooting his half-brother to death.

-Determined to unite the nomadic tribes of the Mongolian plateau, he married a foreigner and had four sons with Borte.
+Determined to unite the nomadic tribes of the Mongolian plateau, he took a foreign wife and fathered four sons with Borte.
 They were named Jochi, Chagatai, Ögedei, and Tolui.
 He had many more children.
 Genghis Khan raised an army of 20,000 warriors to destroy the Tartars and led them across the continent.
-He taught them to ride without using their hands, leaving them free to wield their spears and spears and kill their enemies.
+He taught them to ride without using their hands, so they could wield their spears and javelins to kill their enemies.

 Every time he won a battle, he ordered the execution of young men and men taller than 90 cm.
 He took any woman he saw as his concubine.
 Genghis Khan's army grew to 80,000 men by 1206.
 When he defeated all the hostile Mongol tribes the following year, he was called Genghis Khan, meaning universal ruler, supreme god of the nation.